neurocompnerds/RNA-seq/README.md

-# Some helpful documents for RNA-seq
+# Some helpful scripts and documents for RNA-seq